littlecloudicorn/Wizard-Designer-Pal-for-canva-s-marketplace/README.md

 ### Challenges I ran into

-One of the biggest challenges I faced was learning to work with Canva SDK, React, Node.js, and TypeScript.
+One of the biggest challenges I faced was learning to work with Canva SDK, React, Node.js.
 Since I don’t typically work with these programming languages, there was a steep learning curve.
 Debugging and ensuring that all the features worked smoothly together was another challenge, especially when it came to integrating the color blindness simulation feature.
 However, overcoming these obstacles made me more confident in my ability to work with new technologies and deliver a functional, polished product.

 I was new to the Canva SDK, which required a period of learning.
 Working alone and not being good at making presentation videos 😅.